 Make sure to list the honor and who gave it to you, and be specific.
 Don't just say something vague and broad, as that can make your achievement look weak.
 Try to include a date or a statistic.

-Now that we’ve gone through what you should include and how to write them, let’s go over some things you need to avoid.
+Now that we’ve gone through what you should include and understand how to prepare a college admissions resume let’s go over some mistakes to avoid.

-Like many other resumes, high school resumes must be as short and concise as possible.
+Like many other resumes, college resumes must be as short and concise as possible.
 Unnecessarily lengthy sections are devastating to a resume’s effectiveness.
 This mistake is especially easy to make when describing experiences or details of something.
 Remember: your resume is a portfolio, not a story.

 So make sure you only include the needed details in a concise and easy-to-read manner.
 Scan your resume whenever you’re finished writing it.
 If something is not needed, cut it out.

-Repeating yourself unnecessarily should also be avoided in your high school resume.
+Repeating yourself unnecessarily should also be avoided in your college application resume.
 If you find yourself repeating something in different parts of the resume, either paraphrase or remove it entirely.

 Of course, sometimes, you may need to repeat things.
 In fact, repeating can reflect emphasis or importance.
 But make sure you add in enough variety and minimize saying the exact same things over and over again.

-Dishonesty is one of the worst things you can do for yourself when writing a high school resume for college.
-It might seem tempting to blow things up a bit to impress the admission committee, but lying not only makes you look bad, but it could also get you in big trouble if you submit anything false in your application.
+Dishonesty is one of the worst things you can do for yourself when writing a resume for college applications.
+It might seem tempting to blow things up a bit to impress the admission committee, but lying not only makes you look bad but could also get you in big trouble if you submit anything false in your application.

 Therefore, it’s very important to be honest in your resume.
 Have faith in your true self and your abilities.
 You’ve already been through so much throughout your high school years, and that’s something you should take pride and confidence in.